Thomas Beecham: Relations with others

 Beecham's relations with fellow British conductors were not always cordial.
 Sir Henry Wood regarded him as an upstart and was envious of his success; the scrupulous Sir Adrian Boult found him "repulsive" as a man and a musician; and Sir John Barbirolli mistrusted him.
 Sir Malcolm Sargent worked with him in founding the London Philharmonic and was a friend and ally, but he was the subject of unkind, though witty, digs from Beecham who, for example, described the image-conscious Herbert von Karajan as "a kind of musical Malcolm Sargent".
 Beecham's relations with foreign conductors were often excellent.
 He did not get on well with Arturo Toscanini, but he liked and encouraged Wilhelm Furtwängler, admired Pierre Monteux, fostered Rudolf Kempe as his successor with the RPO, and was admired by Fritz Reiner, Otto Klemperer and Karajan.

 Despite his lordly drawl, Beecham remained a Lancastrian at heart.
 "In my county, where I come from, we're all a bit vulgar, you know, but there is a certain heartiness – a sort of bonhomie about our vulgarity – which tides you over a lot of rough spots in the path.
 But in Yorkshire, in a spot of bother, they're so damn-set-in-their-ways that there's no doing anything with them!"

 Beecham has been much quoted.
 In 1929, the editor of a music journal wrote, "The stories gathered around Sir Thomas Beecham are innumerable.
 Wherever musicians come together, he is likely to be one of the topics of conversation.
 Everyone telling a Beecham story tries to imitate his manner and his tone of voice."
 A book, Beecham Stories, was published in 1978 consisting entirely of his bons mots and anecdotes about him.
 Some are variously attributed to Beecham or one or more other people, including Arnold Bax and Winston Churchill; Neville Cardus admitted to inventing some himself.
 Among the Beecham lines that are reliably attributed are, "A musicologist is a man who can read music but can't hear it"; his maxim, "There are only two things requisite so far as the public is concerned for a good performance: that is for the orchestra to begin together and end together; in between it doesn't matter much"; and his remark at his 70th birthday celebrations after telegrams were read out from Strauss, Stravinsky and Sibelius: "Nothing from Mozart?"

 He was completely indifferent to mundane tasks such as correspondence, and was less than responsible with the property of others.
-On one occasion, during bankruptcy proceedings, two thousand unopened letters were discovered among his papers.
+On one occasion, two thousand unopened letters were discovered among his papers.
 Havergal Brian sent him three scores with a view to having them performed.
 One of them, the Second English Suite, was never returned and is now considered lost.